-Traditionally, our summer tour season has closes as of November 1st, and this year follows that same pattern.
+Traditionally, our summer tour season has closes the end of October, and this year follows that same pattern.
 However, we do offer custom tours throughout the year, including winter.
-There are a variety of winter places to visit, despite the expectations that the roads to Glacier Point and Tuolumne Meadows may close at anytime for most of the rest of 2017 and early 2018.
+There are a variety of winter places to visit, despite the expectations that the roads to Glacier Point and Tuolumne Meadows may close at anytime for most of the rest of 2018 and early 2019.

 Custom tours are available from the towns of Mariposa and El Portal on Highway 140.
 This winter we will be offering tours either with our guide going with you in your vehicle or tours in our van.
 If you e-mail us at firstname.lastname@example.org we can help you plan your trip.